ecoAPM/xunit.ts/README.md

 Note that 1.4.0 is the last release that will support legacy versions of the above; v2.0 (expected Q4 2023) will support:
   - Node.js 18+
   - TypeScript 5+
-  - Vite 4+
+  - Vite 5+
   - Rollup 4+
   - Parcel 2+
   - Webpack 5+

-Ongoing gommercial support for legacy versions is available for [Corporate, Premier, and Title Sponsors](https://github.com/sponsors/ecoAPM).
+Ongoing commercial support for legacy versions is available for [Corporate, Premier, and Title Sponsors](https://github.com/sponsors/ecoAPM).

 ### Installation